Support for Polymyalgia and Giant Cell Arteritis Sufferers in Scotland

 Recordings (which do NOT cover the discussions afterwards) can be accessed by clicking the date below:

 16th September Use Passcode: kUCsM%96

-Do you have a question that relates to many sufferers?
+Do you have any additional questions that relate to the conditions?
 If so, please send to Secretary@PMRGCAScotland.com.
 We will not include them all but will pick out the questions that affect most people.
 Watch this space.